Survey level three: RICS Building Survey

 General description of level three service

 This level of service is for people who are seeking a professional opinion about the condition of a property and is based on a detailed assessment.
-Therefore, my inspection is more extensive than for other levels of service and I will spend a considerable time at the property.
+Therefore, the inspection is more extensive than for other levels of service and the surveyor will spend a considerable time at the property.

 This level of service will suit any domestic residential property in any condition.

 The level three inspection